 A courtesy wave can go a long way

 Although the courtesy wave isn’t a legal requirement, utilising it can positively affect the tone of driving and improve the general mood of fellow motorists and road users.
-So consider bringing back the wave, use it around Sydney and see the positive mood shift that you can contribute to in our community!
+So consider bringing back the wave, use it and see the positive mood shift that you can contribute to in our community!

 Is chivalry dead?
 Should we be giving more courtesy waves?